 Flash-forward 3 months, and it turns out the income wasn’t safe.

 What you don’t want to do is be living paycheck to paycheck and suddenly stop getting paychecks.
 That will cause a level of stress in your life that nobody should ever have to live with.
-It’s also hard to dig yourself out of the hole when the hole is that deep.
+It’s hard to dig yourself out of the hole when you’re already that deep.

 There Are No College Costs Associated With YouTubing